The CHASING project investigated the potentials of web-based speech training for neurological patients.

 Game development for speech training

-This project is financed by NWO and conducted by the Centre for Language and Speech Technology (CLST) of the Radboud University Nijmegen, Sint Maartenskliniek and Waag Society.
+This project was financed by NWO and conducted by the Centre for Language and Speech Technology (CLST) of the Radboud University Nijmegen, Sint Maartenskliniek and Waag.